 The role of Sussex Police in a major incident like the recent Shoreham air crash, tackling the use of psychoactive substances and responding to burglary dwellings are just a few of the topics that Sussex Police & Crime Commissioner, Katy Bourne, will raise with Chief Constable, Giles York at this month’s Performance & Accountability Meeting (PAM).WHEN: Friday 18 September, 1-3pmWHERE: Watch live online or catch up in the archive: http://www.sussex-pcc.public-i.tv/core/portal/home

 Talk to us at the Laughton Country Show

-Staff from the Police & Crime Commissioner’s office will be joining the Safer Hastings Partnership at the Downs Farm this weekend with members of the Sussex Elders’ Commission to hear your views and experiences of policing and crime in Sussex.
-Everyone is invited to share their thoughts on how safe they feel in their community and the local priorities they would like to see the police focus on.
+Sussex Police & Crime Commissioner (PCC) Katy Bourne and members of her office will be attending the Laughton Country Show, this weekend.
+Residents are invited to share their thoughts on how safe they feel in their community and the priorities they would like to see the police focus on.

 PCC responds to investigation into gross misconduct by officers involved in Shoreham air show response

 “My first thoughts are for the families and friends of the victims of the Shoreham air crash and how they must be feeling having heard these allegations.“I also share the dismay expressed to me by police officers about the unnecessary distress this had added to those affected by this terrible tragedy and those involved in the recovery.”

 The application window for the Police & Crime Commissioner’s (PCC’s) Safer in Sussex Funding is now open and includes an enhanced funding pot that will allow voluntary organisations to apply for grants up to £40,000.The previous funding round back in May/June saw 16 local organisations that help victims of crime and improve community safety, receive funding totalling almost £95,000.